The case for Bath

 Is Bath good for a UK break?

 Yes.
-Bath is a strong mainstream UK break if you want Roman baths, Georgian streets, spa weekends, and polished heritage.
+Bath is a strong mainstream UK break if you want roman baths, Georgian streets, spa weekends, and polished heritage.
 It is best planned as Heritage Break rather than a generic stop on a rushed route.

 What kind of traveller is Bath best for?